NickstaDB/patch-apk/README.md

 ### Changelog ###

+* **30th March 2020:** Fixed a bug where dummy resource IDs were assumed to all have true names.
+Added a hack to resolve an issue with duplicate entries in res/values/styles.xml after decompiling with apktool.
 * **29th March 2020:** Added `--save-apk` parameter to save a copy of the unpatched single APK for use with other tools.
 * **27th March 2020:** Initial release supporting split APKs and the `--no-enable-user-certs` flag.